Account feed layout overview

 Expanded ERD for account base tables

-The detailed ERD below shows the fields in the various tables that make up the account data structure within the CDP and the links to each table as well as notes on the keys (primary - PK, natural - NK) and the various IDs.
+The detailed entity relationship diagram (ERD) below shows the fields in the various tables that make up the account data structure within the CDP and the links to each table as well as notes on the keys (primary - PK, natural - NK) and the various IDs.

 Additional account use case examples